Dispensary Crime Statistics 2018-2019

 Marijuana Dispensary Crime Statistics 2019

-- Market Watch has reported that unlike liquor stores and payday lenders, which often see an increase in neighborhood crime rates, medical marijuana dispensaries are not correlated to an increase in violent crime for the surrounding area.
+- Market Watch has reported that unlike liquor stores and payday lenders, which often see an increase in neighborhood crime rates, medical marijuana dispensaries are not correlated to an increase in violent crime for the surrounding area according to our cannabis marketing agency.
 They do, however, see an increase with property crimes such as vandalism and shoplifting according to a study from the University of California, Riverside which focuses on crime rates in South Los Angeles.

 - A recent study, Is Legal Pot Crippling Mexican Drug Trafficking Organization?
 The Effect of Medical Marijuana Laws on US Crime, estimates that with legalizaton violent crime fell by an average of 13 percent when a US state on the Mexican border legalized medical marijuana.
 This is in part thanks to a decrease in cartel-related smuggling and less violence associated with this.
 While the cartels are also smuggling in other drugs such as cocaine and heroin, marijuana has the largest market in the US.
 Legalization of marijuana has drastically cut into the need for this black-market source.
 Further in from the Mexican border, Colorado and Washington also saw a decrease in organized drug cartels as large-scale marijuana producers legally set up production.